Caohanwen0/googleNews/readme.md

-# Scrap Google News for you
+# Scrap Google News foryou

 Our goal: 20 days, 50 first news, 5 times for each google account.